PBN software

 SmartBridge

 Francesco Barcio has written a bridge playing program called SmartBridge.
 This program is able to load PBN files, and it has a nice user interface for saving PBN files.
 The PBN 2.0 feature ScoreTable has been implemented for comparing game results of the same deal.
-SmartBridge 4.0 can be found on the SmartBridge homepage, or here (http).
+SmartBridge 5.0 can be found on this download site.
+The program is also able to convert LIN files to PBN.

 Easy Bridge

 Steven Han has made a bridge program called Easy Bridge.
 The program is able to read PBN games, view PBN games, and to write PBN games (limited number of tags).
-The freeware program Easy Bridge (recently updated by Norm to version 4.0.3) can be downloaded from here.
+The freeware program Easy Bridge (recently updated by Norm to version 4.0.3) can be downloaded from this download site or from Steven's website.
 This program is able to read PBN 2.0 files.

 GIB